speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 - Makes programs faster
 - Reduces energy consumption

-In performance-critical code, constant propagation can eliminate entire functions, simplify control flow, and unlock further optimizations. **It's leverage—one compile-time computation saves millions of runtime executions.**
+In performance-critical code, constant propagation can eliminate entire functions, simplify control flow, and unlock further optimizations. **It's leverage, one compile-time computation saves millions of runtime executions.**

 ### What Are Folders?